ying-he/Attention-GRU_text_classification/README.md

 I use Amazon Review datasets to do this implement.

-And my codes is referring to [Irvinglove's codes](https://github.com/Irvinglove/HAN-text-classification).
+And my codes are referring to [Irvinglove's codes](https://github.com/Irvinglove/HAN-text-classification).

 Thank to all.